General Terms and Conditions of the onlineshop www.berberlin.com

 Section 2 – Merchandise offered and conclusion of contract

 (1) The Vendor is offering the articles presented in the onlineshop for sale.
-The colors of the articles shown on the website may vary slightly depending on the internet browser and monitor settings used by customers; these variations are technically unavoidable.
+The colours of the articles shown on the website may vary slightly depending on the internet browser and monitor settings used by customers; these variations are technically unavoidable.

 (2) The selection of merchandise, conclusion of contract and implementation of the agreement shall all take place in English.